cytomining/CytoTable/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Thank you for your contribution to pycytominer-transform!
+Thank you for your contribution to CytoTable!
 Please _succinctly_ summarize your proposed change.
 What motivated you to make this change?